chromium/ballista/docs/explainer.md

   us a place for handlers to receive events without opening a foreground page, and [Web App Manifests](https://w3c.github.io/manifest/) give us a place to declaratively specify handlers.
-* Web Actions is designed to interoperate with native apps on mobile and desktop, which solves the bootstrapping problem.
+* Ballista is designed to interoperate with native apps on mobile and desktop, which solves the bootstrapping problem.
 * There is now a push for building [installable app-like websites](https://w3c.github.io/manifest/#installable-web-applications).
   Installable apps should be registerable as file handlers.